-Which? explains what could happen to house prices after the Brexit transition period ends, including advice and predictions from mortgage and property experts.
+Which? explains what could happen to house prices now the UK has left the EU, including advice and predictions from mortgage and property experts.

 The end of the Brexit transition period has had a knock-on effect on a number of areas, and insurance is no exception.

 Which? explains how the new UK-EU trade deal will affect food, prices, rights and choices and whether it works for consumers